ITAlexey/Libft/README.md

 # Libft
-The Libft project has being been created as basis for further projects at "School 21".
+The Libft project has being been created as basis for further projects at **"School 21"**.
 Because using most of the standard libraries in C are forbidden by the school rules.
 The main idea is to get acquainted with underlying functions in C, their realization and applying.

 ## Functions